Check for the latest price at Nomatic’s website.

-Yep, so this backpack is ridiculously clever and innovative.
-You’ll find way more packing features on the Nomatic Travel Bag than virtually any other backpack.
-You can even pimp it with optional accessories, all designed to work as one integrated system.
+I have to agree: this backpack is ridiculously clever and innovative.
+You’ll find more packing features on the Nomatic Travel Bag than virtually any other backpack.
+You can even add on many optional accessories, which are all designed to work as one integrated system.

 Firstly, many of these features probably look better in a demonstration video than they might work in practice.
-It’s worth keeping in mind that the more features you add, the more compartmentalized, cramped, and heavy the backpack also becomes.
-Do you really need a separate ‘book compartment’?
-A dedicated ‘underwear compartment’?
-The jury is out on this.
+It’s worth keeping in mind that the more features you add, the more compartmentalized, cramped, and heavy the backpack becomes.
+Do you really need a separate ‘book compartment’ or a dedicated ‘underwear compartment’?

-Personally I do like all the clever bells and whistles, but I also think you’re probably in the best position to use them well if you’re a regular business traveler, which seems to be the core target audience for this backpack.
-If you travel for short bursts often, you can optimize the way you pack and make the best use out of every nook and cranny in this thing.
-I can see it being a good bag for digital nomads as well, perhaps in addition to another piece of rolled luggage.
+I do like all the clever bells and whistles.
+If you’re a frequent business traveler, you can probably make the best use of them.
+If you travel for short bursts often, you can optimize the way you pack and make the best use out of every little feature.
+This bag seems to be great for digital nomads as well, perhaps in addition to another piece of rolled luggage.

 Where to buy: you can buy it from Nomatic’s store, which ships internationally to (almost) every country

-- It was designed to have built-in durable sleeve to fit over the handle of a roller bag.
+- Pass-through sleeve to fit over the handle of a roller bag

-- The water bottle pocket is in the inside of the backpack.
+- Water bottle pocket is oddly in the inside of the backpack

-- The durable materials and plethora of pockets and accessories make it weigh at least 4 lb or almost 2 kg.
+- Weighs at least 4 lb or almost 2 kg.

 - Ideal for business travelers, but less so for budget or holiday travelers